Giant Oak Park

 A Living Monument

-This isn't just any tree.
-At least 300 years old (and possibly much older), this majestic giant stands 50 feet tall with a trunk measuring a whopping 13 feet around and a canopy that stretches over 100 feet wide.
-Think about it - this living being was already a mature tree when America was just being born.
+At least 300 years old and possibly much older, the "Sentinel of the Bluff" is the reason Giant Oak Park exists.
+This enormous burr oak stands 50 feet tall with a trunk measuring 13 feet around and a canopy that stretches over 100 feet wide - already a mature tree when America was just being born.

 Preserving a Piece of History